rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ---

-  - dni is people over 18, exaggerating proshippers/darkshippers and yumeshippers (like when they are so obvious and romanticize like everything), MAPs, roleplayers, and basic dni. (woah, past discord servers that know me? dni.)
+  - dni is people over 18, exaggerating proshippers/darkshippers (like when they are so obvious and romanticize like everything), MAPs, roleplayers, and basic dni. (woah, past discord servers that know me? dni.)

 ; on edge for dni : objectums, tadc fandom, and those who are very (i mean VERY) dirty minded . all listed are meant to iwec and not get too close with me. i will specify if im fine with you. ^_^